SM10/proxy-rabbit/README.md

 ### APIs

-No external APIs will be used for this app.
+A RESTFUL API will be used for this.
+The API can be found here:

 ### Sitemap